violentmonkey/violentmonkey.github.io/content/api/metadata-block.md

 Several values can be set for `@run-at`:

+- `document-start`

+  The userscript executes as early as possible, `document.documentElement` is present, but may be without either `document.head` or `document.body` or both.
+Other scripts in the page may run earlier, see the note below.

+- `document-body` *(since v2.12.10)*

+  The userscript executes after `document.body` appears, possibly with some child elements inside, because detection is asynchronous (using a one-time MutationObserver).

 - `document-end` <Label name="default" />

-  The script executes when `DOMContentLoaded` is fired.
+  The userscript executes when `DOMContentLoaded` is fired synchronously.
 At this time, the basic HTML of the page is ready and other resources like images might still be on the way.

-- `document-start`

-  The script executes as soon as possible.
-There is no guarantee for the script to execute before other scripts in the page.

-  Note: in Greasemonkey v3, the script may be ensured to execute even before HTML is loaded, but this is impossible for Violentmonkey as a web extension.

 - `document-idle`

-  The script executes after `DOMContentLoaded` is fired.
+  The userscript executes after `DOMContentLoaded` is fired asynchronously, i.e. after yielding to the previously scheduled callbacks or urgent tasks like rendering.
+Prefer this mode for scripts that take more than a couple of milliseconds to compile and run (you can see it in devtools performance profiler), so that they don't delay the moment the page becomes usable.

+When using `document-start` in Violentmonkey ManifestV2 there's a limited method of ensuring the userscript runs before other scripts in the page:

+  * the userscript must use the default [`page` injection mode](#inject-into)
+  * the user must enable `Synchronous page mode` (Chrome/Firefox) or `Alternative page mode` (Firefox only, enabled by default) in Violentmonkey's advanced settings;
+  * the user didn't change the injection mode to `content` in script's editor or script's settings or in Violentmonkey's settings;
+  * the cookies are not explicitly blocked for the site;
+  * it's not the incognito mode;
+  * Firefox-only: the site doesn't block script elements via its CSP;

 ### @noframes